Hoofbeats2019/RayTracerDemo/README.md

 **Program Description**

-This is a physically-based ray tracer implementing advanced rendering techniques for COSC 363 Computer Graphics.
+This is a physically-based ray tracer implementing advanced rendering techniques for Computer Graphics.
 The program traces rays through a 3D scene to compute photorealistic images by simulating light behavior in the environment.

 **Core Features:**
 - **Lighting & Shading**: Dual point light sources with Phong illumination model, computing diffuse and specular reflections for realistic material appearance.